-(1) This represents the aggregate number of actual performance units granted relative to the 2009-2011 long-term incentive plan, the target performance units that would be paid out upon the company meeting financial goals relative to the 2010-2012 long-term incentive plan and the target performance units that would be paid out upon the company meeting financial goals relative to the 2011-2013 long-term incentive plan.
+(1) This represents the aggregate number of actual performance units granted relative to the 2010-2012 long-term incentive plan, the target performance units that would be paid out upon the company meeting financial goals relative to the 2011-2013 long-term incentive plan and the target performance units that would be paid out upon the company meeting financial goals relative to the 2012-2014 long-term incentive plan multiplied by the fair market value of Wabtec common stock price as of December 31, 2012.

-(2) This represents the restricted shares of Wabtec stock that were granted in 2008 to the executive under the 2000 Stock Incentive Plan and that remain unvested as of December 31, 2011.
-One-fourth vested on February 20, 2009, February 21, 2010, February 20, 2011 and February 20, 2012.
+(2) This represents the number of restricted shares of Wabtec stock that were granted in 2009 to the executive under the 2000 Stock Incentive Plan and that remain unvested as of December 31, 2012.
+One-fourth of this award vested on February 17, 2010, February 17, 2011, February 17, 2012 and February 17, 2013.